Best Whole House & Sediment Filters 2026: Expert Picks

 | Check Price | Check Price | Check Price |

 The most effective home water treatment strategy uses a whole-house sediment filter as the first line of defense, followed by a point-of-use filter (under-sink RO or countertop) at your drinking water faucet.
 The sediment filter protects all your plumbing and extends the life of your drinking water filter.
-This two-stage approach costs less than $50/year in sediment cartridges and dramatically improves your overall water quality.
+This two-stage approach costs very little per year in sediment cartridges and dramatically improves your overall water quality.

 1. Membrane Solutions 5-Micron String Wound Sediment Filter (6-Pack) — Best Value Sediment Filter

 The Membrane Solutions 6-pack is the clear value leader in whole-house sediment filtration.
-At $4.39 per filter, a full year of bi-monthly filter changes costs under $27.
+At just a few dollars per filter, a full year of bi-monthly filter changes is remarkably affordable.
 The string wound polypropylene construction effectively traps sand, silt, rust, and sediment at 5 microns — the standard residential rating that balances filtration quality with adequate water flow and pressure.

 The universal 10x2.5-inch form factor fits virtually every standard whole-house filter housing, including systems from GE, DuPont, Culligan, Pentek, and most generic housings available at hardware stores.
 With 7,200+ reviews and a 4.5-star rating, long-term reliability is well-documented across a wide variety of water conditions and housing brands.

 The trade-off with string wound construction is dirt-holding capacity — these filters will clog faster than pleated alternatives in very sediment-heavy well water.
 They are also strictly disposable; you cannot rinse and reuse them.
-But at $4.39 per replacement, the cost of frequent changes is minimal.
+But at just a few dollars per replacement, the cost of frequent changes is minimal.
 For the vast majority of residential applications, this 6-pack delivers the best year-round sediment protection per dollar spent.

 - Universal 10x2.5" standard size fits virtually all standard housings